isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09e-cargo-agents-import-authorisation-caia-scheme.md

 To qualify for the scheme, the cargo agent must meet the following criteria:

 -   The registered business activities with the Accounting and Corporate Regulatory Authority (ACRA) are in freight forwarding, logistics or related services
--   Have a paid-up capital of at least $20,000
 -   Is a Declaring Agent registered with Singapore Customs
 -   Have a valid Inter-Bank GIRO maintained with Singapore Customs
 -   Have a warehouse located within the Changi Free Trade Zone